nadimayaz/mylang/README.md

 ReadMe
 ======

-This is a toy language, designed using flex and bison.
+This is a toy language, designed using C++11

 Here is an example: